Ferris-Labs/site-draft/content/en/docs/User Guide/events.md

    - ferris.apps.modules.approvals.step_approval_completed
    - ferris.apps.modules.minio.file_uploaded

-Events can be created within scripts during package execution by sending a message to the **Kafka Topic** using the `ferris_cli` python package.
-For example, a package can be bound to a file_upload event that is triggered every time a file gets uploaded to **MinIO** using FX file storage module.
-New event types will be registered as they are sent to the **Kafka Topic** using the `ferris_cli` python package.
+Events can be created within scripts during service execution by sending a message to the **Kafka Topic** using the `ferris_cli` python service.
+For example, a service can be bound to a file_upload event that is triggered every time a file gets uploaded to **MinIO** using FX file storage module.
+New event types will be registered as they are sent to the **Kafka Topic** using the `ferris_cli` python service.

 Further details regarding `ferris_cli` can be found in the subcategory [Development Lifecycle](/docs/developerguide/development-lifecycle/ "development-lifecycle") in the *Developer Guide*.

 {{< blocks/screenshot color="white" image="/images/events_event_types.png">}}

-## Executions - Packages -> file upload trigger event
+## Executions - services -> file upload trigger event

-In this use case an existing package will be edited to define the file upload event type.
+In this use case an existing service will be edited to define the file upload event type.

 1. Click on *Executions* on the left side of the dashboard menu to open drop-down
-2. Click on *Packages*
+2. Click on *services*
-3. Click on the edit record button to edit the existing package *Test Package with Scripts*
+3. Click on the edit record button to edit the existing service *Test service with Scripts*

-{{< blocks/screenshot color="white" image="/images/edit_package_event.png">}}
+{{< blocks/screenshot color="white" image="/images/edit_service_event.png">}}

 1. Delete the *CronJob Schedule* to allow a *Trigger Event Type*
 2. Select the *Value* of the event type (ferris.apps.modules.minio.file_uploaded)
+3. Select *Entrypoint* -> select script in dropdown menu
-3. Save the edited package.
+4. Save the edited service.

-{{< blocks/screenshot color="white" image="/images/save_edited_package_event.png">}}
+{{< blocks/screenshot color="white" image="/images/save_edited_service_event.png">}}

 ## File Storage